DavidWaumsley/NoScriptShow/content/blog/2024/learn11.md

 ---
 title: Finally, a delightful free accessibility tool.
-Silktide's accessibility checker
+Silktide
 description: A new and free accessibility checker by Silktide, which includes a simple screen reader simulator.
 date: 2024-06-01
 tags: ["learn"]